-For residential real estate loans and consumer loans, the Company's credit quality indicator is performance determined by delinquency status.
+For residential real estate loans, consumer loans and a portion of the construction and land development loans, the Company's credit quality indicator is performance determined by delinquency status.
 Delinquency status is updated daily by the Company's loan system.

-As of December 31, 2015 and 2014, troubled debt restructurings (TDRs) total \$3,886,000 and \$3,578,000, respectively.
-For each class of loans, the following summarizes the number and investment in troubled debt restructuring, by type of concession, that were restructured during the year ended December 31, 2015.
-There were no loans restructured during the year ended December 31, 2014.
+As of December 31, 2016 and 2015, troubled debt restructurings (TDRs) total \$8,230,000 and \$3,886,000, respectively.
+For each class of loans, the following summarizes the number and investment in troubled debt restructuring, by type of concession, that were restructured during the years ended December 31, 2016 and 2015, respectively.
 (Amounts in Thousands of Dollars):

-2015 Number of TDRs Pre-Modification Recorded Investment Pc ost-Modification Recorded Investment

-CONCESSION-EXTENSION OF MATURITY

-Commercial operating 1 \$ 46 \$ 46

-CONCESSION-SIGNIFICANT PAYMENT DELAY

-Real estate secured by 1-4 and multi-family 9 \$ 375 \$ 377
+2016 Number of TDRs R Modification ecorded vestment st-Modification Recorded Investment CONCESSION-EXTENSION OF MATURITY Commercial real estate 3 \$ 6,722 \$ 6,722 2015 Number of TDRs R Modification ecorded vestment Post-Modification Recorded Investment CONCESSION-EXTENSION OF MATURITY Commercial operating 1 \$ 46 \$ 46 CONCESSION-SIGNIFICANT PAYMENT DELAY Real estate secured by 1-4 and multi-family 9 \$ \$ 375 377